-The principal risks arising from the LLP's financial instruments are credit risk, interest rate risk and foreign currency risk.
+The principal risks arising from the LLP's financial instruments are credit risk, foreign currency and interest rate risk and liquidity risk.
 Further detailed analysis of the risks facing the LLP in relation to its financial instruments is provided below.